-One of the big factors of managing group time is not to make it compulsory.
+One of the big factors in managing group time is not to make it compulsory.
 Children should not be forced into participating in group time.
 When a child is ready to participate or is interested in what is happening then they will join.
 Most of the time all children will join in especially if it’s interesting.

 Strategies for Group Time

 - Gather tools, items and materials that children can touch and manipulate to extend their understanding of a concept or idea being introduced.
 For new equipment or activities that have been purchased show the group how to use this properly.
-Group time should be a hands on experience.
+Group time should be a hands-on experience.

 - Choose books with purpose and meaning.
 Select books based on the children’s age and understanding.
-Read through the book beforehand to gain a grasp of what the story is about and how you will get the children to participate during the story.
+Read through the book beforehand to gain a grasp of what the story is about and how you will get the children to participate in the story.
 Books can also be chosen based on the group’s interests, concepts or moral development.
 Also, when a book is chosen it’s a good idea to stick with the same book for the week.
 It supports children’s understanding, language development, memory and concentration when reading the same book throughout the week.

 - Take a responsive approach during group time.
-Base it on the needs and the interests of the children rather than feeling compelled to complete what has being planned.
+Base it on the needs and the interests of the children rather than feeling compelled to complete what has been planned.
 As part of your intentional teaching if you have plans to start a topic but an interest begins during the morning go ahead with the interest first and foremost.
-The more group time is catered for the children, they will be eager to participate and get involved.
+The more group time is catered for the children, they will be able to participate and get involved.

 - Have a group time routine that the children can get used to.
-This gives them an understanding of what to expect and when and feel more confident participating within the group time.
+This gives them an understanding of what to expect and when and feel more confident participating in group time.
 For example: sing a group time song at the beginning, read a story, group discussion/intentional teaching, group game/music and movement, group song and then transition song to the next task.